rdquintas/CodeGym/README.md

 CodeGym
 =======

 This is my CodeGym.
-Where I practice, practice and practice
+Where I practice, practice and practice.

 ----------